ravibrock/spellwarn.nvim/README.md

     },
-    ft_default = true, -- whether to enable or disable for all filetypes by default max_file_size = nil, -- maximum file size to check in lines (nil for no limit) severity = { -- severity for each spelling error type (false to disable diagnostics for that type) spellbad   = "WARN",
+    ft_default = true, -- whether to enable or disable for all filetypes by default max_file_size = nil, -- maximum file size to check in lines (nil for no limit) severity = { -- severity for each spelling error type (false to disable) spellbad   = "WARN",
         spellcap   = "HINT",
         spelllocal = "HINT",